 Restaurants the locals love

-The food all over Lisbon—all of Portugal, really—is out of this world, but Taberna da Rua das Flores is one of my favorite places with a local feel, where people are laughing and neighbors from down the street give the owner a kiss on the cheek when they arrive.
+The food all over Lisbon—all of Portugal, really—is out of this world, but Taberna da Rua das Flores has a local feel, where people are laughing and neighbors from down the street give the owner a kiss on the cheek when they arrive.
 The menu of petiscos, or Portuguese tapas, changes daily (see the chalkboards on the wall), though the star is always the fresh fish from the market.

 Dishes to try